the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 ### Code Structure

 As someone new to programming, it's not intuitive from the beginning how to structure code in a readable flow.
-We will learn later about a tool which helps us with structuring our code (also called **code formatting**), however, for the early sections of this book you have to sturcture the code yourself to get comfortable with it.
-Now take for example the following code snippet:
+You may later learn about tools (e.g. Prettier) which help you with structuring your code (also called **code formatting**), however, for this book you have to sturcture the code yourself which helps you getting comfortable with it.
+Take for example the following code snippet:

 {title="index.js",lang="javascript"}
 ~~~~~~~